When a Hospice Patient Won't Die?

 Emotional Reasons

 The death of a loved one can elicit a wide range of emotions, from grief to guilt.
-It’s possible that these emotions may be preventing a hospice patient from dying.
+It’s possible that these emotions may be preventing a terminally ill hospice patient from dying.
 In such cases, a compassionate approach is needed in order to help the patient work through their feelings.

 Guilt is a common emotion among hospice patients and their families.
 Hospice patients may feel guilty for leaving their loved ones behind, or for not being able to do more for them down the road.
 Addressing their guilt can be an essential part of helping a hospice patient accept the inevitability of death.